DigitalPublishingToolkit/NN09/md/10Rules.md

 > coped with this cheerfully, for it was a gentle land where familiar
 > chores changed little from day to day.
 >
-> Furthermore, about one person in a hundred did have eyesight.
+> About one person in a hundred did have eyesight.
 These
 > specialists took care of jobs like policing, shouting directions, or
 > reporting when something new was going on.
 The sighted ones weren’t
 > superior.
 They acquired vision by eating a certain type of extremely